 Please phone (08) 8267 3544 if you wish to make an appointment.

-Our receptionists can only provide general information about what services we provide, therefore a consultation with one of our travel health specialists is necessary to determine exactly what vaccinations you'll need for your trip.
+Our receptionists can only provide general information about what services we provide, therefore a consultation with one of our travel health specialists is necessary to determine exactly what travel vaccines you'll need for your trip.

 Walk-in Flu and Whooping Cough Clinic

-If you are just after a flu or whooping cough shot and are not travelling, you do not need to make an appointment - just walk in when the sign is out and we will fit you in.
+If you are just after a flu or whooping cough vaccine and are NOT travelling, you do not need to make an appointment - just walk in when our clinic sign is out and we will fit you in.
 It usually takes just a few minutes.

 To become fully vaccinated for a trip is quite a lengthy process from start to finish so here are some handy hints...